systematic-magic/AgingPubMed/research_papers_html.rst

 2.4.
 Check that capitalization of scientific terms is correct.
 We suggest you use the :ref:`following procedure<correct_case_check>` if you are in doubt regarding this or that term.

 2.5.
-Check that the following Latin terms are written in italics: *in vitro, in vivo, in situ, in silico*.
+Check that the following Latin terms are written in italics: *in vitro, in vivo, ex vivo, in situ, in silico*.
 Via, etc and et al should be formatted in :ref:`plain text<plain_text>`.
 For other Latin terms either italics or :ref:`plain text<plain_text>` is acceptable.

 2.6.
 Check that species and gene names are written in italics.